Notes on the Geography of Northern India: Raneh Falls

 Raneh Falls is one of many marking the edge of the Rewa Plateau, which lies to the southeast of the Bundelkhand Upland.
 Although the flow of the Ken River has been tamed by the Gangau Dam, the fall is still impressive as a reminder of how mighty the Ken once was.

-The falls are easily reached in an hour from Khajuraho; the road heads east from the north end of town.
+The falls are easily reached by car in an hour from Khajuraho.

 Close to the falls, there's still no hint of what lies ahead.

 Then the forest opens to reveal a huge expanse of rock scoured bare by historic monsoon floods.